 We try wherever possible to ensure that the needs and expectations of our customers are met at all times therefore we rely on our team of experienced staff.
 To this end we are very fortunate that some members of our staff have been with the company for many years.

 Insch, Aberdeenshire was the first depot opened and is HRN’s largest depot.
-Headed by General Manager Hamish Bruce, who also manages HRN’s other locations.
-HRN Tractors Sales Team is well respected within the farming community.
-Hamish and his staff have built an enviable reputation of being able to supply new and used equipment to HRN’s customers at market leading prices.
+HRN Tractors Sales Team are well respected within the farming community.
+HRN Tractors have built an enviable reputation of being able to supply new and used equipment to our customers at market leading prices.
 Insch may only be a small village but the nearby train station allows connection to Aberdeen Airport which is only 30 minutes away.

 Turriff depot was bought in 1984 providing a more local service for those in the far north east around Turriff and the Fraserburgh area.
 The depot underwent a full refurbishment in 2010 and it now offers a purpose-built service department and a fully stocked parts department, in effect doubling the capacity of the branch.

 Parts – Graeme Metcalfe

 HRN Tractors Kinloss was purpose built, and opened in May 1999 to cater for customers in Morayshire and The Highlands.
 It offers a medium size stockholding of new and used machines and is well equipped to handle all your parts and servicing requirements.

 Sales – Scott Fraser